huggingface/blog/bloom-megatron-deepspeed-technology.md

 ## Tensor Parallelism

-In Tensor Parallelism each GPU processes only a slice of a tensor and only aggregates the full tensor for operations that require the whole thing.
+In Tensor Parallelism (TP) each GPU processes only a slice of a tensor and only aggregates the full tensor for operations that require the whole thing.

 In this section we use concepts and diagrams from the [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) paper: [Efficient Large-Scale Language Model Training on GPU Clusters](https://arxiv.org/abs/2104.04473).